traas-stack/auto-unit-test-case-generator/IMPORTANT_README_FOR_DEVELOPERS.txt

 Static variables should be either constant or representing transient data (eg cache information whose presence/missing has only effect on performance, not on functionality).
-Having "classes with states" is usually a poor OO design (an exception to this rule is org.evosuite.Properties).
+Having "classes with states" is usually a poor OO design (an exception to this rule is org.smartut.Properties).
 If those are really needed, then you should rather use a singleton pattern.
 This is not just to be pedantic, but, really, non-constant static variables make unit testing far much harder and lead to code that is more difficult to understand and maintain.